Aleksandar Subić

-Aleksandar Subić (Александар Субић; born 27 September 1993) is a Bosnian professional footballer who play as a left-back for Bosnian Premier League club Borac Banja Luka.
+Aleksandar Subić (Александар Субић; born 27 September 1993) is a Bosnian professional footballer who play as a left-back for Bosnian Premier League club BSK Banja Luka.

 Club career

 Early career

 Subić is a product of the Borac Banja Luka youth academy.
 He made his senior debut for Borac in 2012.
 After Vladan Grujić moved to FK Voždovac, Subić became the first team captain for the 2015–16 season at Borac.

 Partizan

 Subić left Borac and signed a four-year deal with FK Partizan, the last day of the summer 2015 transfer period, and took the jersey number 19.
 His first official debut for Partizan was on 23 September 2015 in a game against FK Rad.
 On 1 October 2015, he debuted for Partizan on the European stage in the second round of the group stage of the Europa League against German Bundesliga club FC Augsburg.
 Subić played well until the 64th minute when he received a second yellow and he had to left the match, but luckily for him Partizan won 3–1.
 Due to a red card in Augsburg, Subić missed the game in which Partizan hosted Athletic Bilbao.

 By the end of the group stage of the Europa League he played three more matches (against AZ Alkmaar, Athletic Bilbao and Augsburg).
 Those performances were not good enough for Partizan so he was sent on a loan to FK Sloboda Tuzla.
 He came back to Partizan in the summer od 2017, but was later sent on another loan to FK Radnički Niš where he was until his loan contract expired that summer.
 After his loan ended, Subić again came back to Partizan, but did not play a single game in the 2018–19 season.